 West Fork real estate is some of the most expensive in Arkansas, although West Fork house values don't compare to the most expensive real estate in the U.S.

 West Fork is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, West Fork is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in West Fork who work in teaching (12.39%), office and administrative support (11.53%), and sales jobs (9.38%).

-West Fork is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, West Fork does not have a public transit system used by locals to get to and from work.

-The citizens of West Fork are slightly better educated than the national average of 21.84% for all cities and towns, with 23.36% of adults in West Fork having a bachelor's degree or advanced degree.
+The education level of West Fork citizens is a little higher than the average for US cities and towns: 23.36% of adults in West Fork have at least a bachelor's degree.